moumitachoudhury/moumitachoudhury.github.io/index.md

 ## About
-I am an undergraduate student at Department of Computer Science and Engineering, University of Dhaka.
-My current research interest includes Artificial Intelligence, specifically, Multi Agent Systems and Optimization.
+I am a full-time research assistant at Cognitive Agents and Interaction Lab (CAIL), University of Dhaka.
+Before joining the lab, I was an undergrad at the CSE department, University Of Dhaka.
+My current research interest includes:
+1. Multi Agent Systems and Optimization.
+2. AI for Social Impact and Sustainability.

 ###[Download my CV](/pdf/Moumita_Choudhury_s_CV.pdf).